-Lastly, we explore what factors best predict job search intensity among the refugees in our sample.
+Lastly, we explore what factors best "predict" job search intensity among the refugees in our sample.
+In other words, we summarize what factors are best explaining variation in job search intensity by the refugees belonging to our sample.
 We measure job search intensity as the total number of days spent looking for jobs during the past month.
-We also investigate what determines mobility in job search: within the city or settlement where they live or outside it.